bobbyno/dev-machine/README.md

 ## What opinions are included?

 #### Python
-To ensure repeatablity, `$: make python` starts with a clean slate by removing any Python libraries previously installed by OS X or homebrew.
+Before you run `$ make python`, you may run ` $: make python-clean` to starts with a clean slate by removing any Python libraries previously installed by OS X or homebrew.

 When the script completes, add the following to your .bashrc if you don't already have it: